 * * * * *

-ADDED ONLINE PITCHING: To ensure that writers have a robust and diverse lineup of agents & editors to pitch, 2024 Carolina Writing Workshop attendees will have the ability to also pitch literary agents at the Writing Day Workshops *online* event that follows the 2024 CWWs on our calendar.
+ADDED ONLINE PITCHING: To ensure that writers have a robust and diverse lineup of agents & editors to pitch, 2026 Carolina Writing Workshop attendees will have the ability to also pitch literary agents at a specific Writing Day Workshops *online* event that follows the 2026 CWWs on our calendar.

-This means that 2024 CWW attendees can have access to pitching all those online San Francisco agents — pitches still at $29 each — without being a formal registrant for the online April 2024 WWSF.
-(That said, if you want to formally register for the April 5-6 WWSF and have access to all classes and panels, let us know, as there is a discount for confirmed Carolina attendees.)
+This means that 2026 CWW attendees (both cities) can have access to pitching all those online Ohio agents — pitches still at $29 each — without being a formal registrant for the online April 2026 OWW.
+(That said, if you want to formally register for the April 10-11 Ohio Writing Workshop and have access to all classes and panels, let us know, as there is a discount for confirmed Carolina attendees.)

-If you are interested in this added pitching opportunity, the first step is to get formally registered for Carolina.
-Following the CWW conferences on March 8-9, 2024, we will be in touch with all Carolina attendees and ask them if they want to partake in pitching online agents at the 2024 WWSF (April 5-6).
+If you are interested in this added pitching opportunity, the first step is to get formally registered for Carolina (either Charlotte or Raleigh or both).
+Following the conferences on March 13-14, 2026, we will be in touch with all Carolina attendees and ask them if they want to partake in pitching online agents at the 2026 OWW (April 10-11).
 At that time, you can communicate your pitch requests and purchase meeting time.

 * * * * *